zonkiie/mod_db_config/README.md

 ## Note
 I recommend it to use macros.
 Remember to activate mod_macro.
+Changes in the database are only effective after a restart of the apache webserver.
+If I get enough knowlege of the apache internals or someone helps, I try to add vhosts dynamically.

 ## Hints for independent operation from database server
 One possibility is to use a file-based Database System like sqlite.
 Maybe there are alternatives to sqlite.